December 28, 2020

 MILLION DOLLAR WEEKEND (1948)

 Masque Productions presented this seventy-two-minute romantic adventure with an honorable nod to film noir.
 Produced by Matty Kemp, it was distributed by the British film production company, Eagle-Lion Films, Inc., one of the most respected B-movie makers on Hollywood's "Poverty Row.”
-This film is one of the weaker Eagle-Lion efforts, not in the mold of, T-Men, Raw Deal or He Walked By Night.
+This film is one of their weaker efforts, not in the mold of, T-Men, Raw Deal or He Walked By Night.
 The director is the star of the film, Gene Raymond, based on his original story.
-I am happy to report he and his editor do an expert job with airline continuity.
-In every scene, the airline and aircraft match.
+I am happy to report on a commendable job with aircraft/airline continuity—matching in every scene.
 A couple of times he got clever with overlapping transition shots.
 One has the female lead's hand curled over, gripping the airline armrest’s end and the transitional footage shows the pilot's hand gripping all four prop controls.
 Later, the flame from Raymond's cigarette lighter transitions to the flame of her lighter.
+I suspect a lot of congratulatory back-slapping after viewing the rushes.

 While Raymond and Massen share a balmy evening, Lederer breaks into Raymond’s hotel room and takes his million-dollar briefcase.
 There is a car chase of sorts with the orchestra feverishly working hard to make it exciting.
 All three end up back on the same plane.
 After arriving in San Francisco, Lederer spreads a rumor with customs about Raymond, giving him space to escape.
 Once released, Raymond has a heart-to-heart talk with Massen about their past as the viewer dozes off.
 Raymond’s sheepish expressions indicate he is not cut out for a life of crime.
 Their honesty brings them closer together but alas, they must part.
 On Raymond’s suggestion, they optimistically agree to meet back in Hawaii at a designated spot in one month if their individual troubles are put behind them.